JWH709/Buffoon-Builder/Notes/NOTES.md

 - Started by adding media queries for components.
 Everything seems to be in pretty good working order.
 I now have four buttons I need to style (realistically two), and a few small tweraks to make.
 I need to look into setting up local storage for my building lists/info.
+- Made some more tweaks to CSS.
+I 100% want to move those buttons that change the type of building list being render to the inside of the list themselves.